 Projected date of completion for the Florence Ave.
 Bridge and Project: Early *April 2020.

 Also, please go to our Twitter page at twitter.com/My5LA for project updates.

 The Florence Ave. on ramp to northbound I-5, and the Florence Ave. off ramp from northbound I-5 will all remain closed until the second half of the Florence Ave.
 Bridge is complete.
 This is per request by the cities of Downey and Santa Fe Springs, to minimize traffic congestion until the three additional bridge lanes are provided to handle the increase in vehicles.
-Construction of the second half of the bridge is projected to begin by late summer.
+Construction of the second half of the bridge is projected to begin by autumn.